A Client Has Two Checking Accounts At Two Different Banks

 Why Have Two Checking Accounts?

 • Separation of Funds: One of the most common reasons for maintaining multiple checking accounts is to separate funds for different purposes.
-For instance, you might use one account for everyday expenses and another for savings or specific goals.
+To give you an idea, you might use one account for everyday expenses and another for savings or specific goals.

 • Emergency Fund: Keeping an emergency fund in a separate account can provide a safety net without tempting you to use those funds for non-emergency purposes.